Originally when commencing and selling my art the majority of paintings comprised of scenes of pohutukawas and coastal waters.

-In addition, I have fallen in love with contemporary resin painting The majority of my resin art representing aerial views of the ocean and land mass.
+In addition to the above, enjoying contemporary resin painting, the majority of which displays aerial views of the ocean and land mass.

 Undertaken in a traditional manner, with many layers applied.
 This is a longer process as each layer needs to be totally dry, prior to painting over.
 Once dry, then a final protective finish is applied to help protect against environment.
 After twelve months it is recommended a final picture varnish be applied.
 I personally would recommend this to be a glossy finish, which will then bring out colours in the artwork.